 Benefits to the department and Waterloo

-- online courses provide access to other student markets (adult part-time learners, international students, underserviced groups) and increases enromlent opportunities
+- online courses provide access to nono-traditional learners (adult part-time learners, international students, underserviced groups) and increases enrolment opportunities

 - fully developed online courses provide opportunities for graduate students to gain teaching experience